ajeffries0492/vehicle-recognition-and-localization/README.md

 Use this notebook to test the model performance.
 *   Inference - [Evaluation](notebooks/TestModelPerformance.ipynb)

+## Task 2 - Localization
+Locating other vehicles is just as important as recognizing them in the camera feed.
+Once the boxes are obtained from Task 1 above, determine the centroid, and find the corresponding index of the LIDAR point cloud (projected on to the image plane).
+Using this index, extract out that particular LIDAR point's x, y, and z spatial coordinates.

 ## Contact
-Alexander Jaekel - ajaeckel@umich.edu
+Alexander Jaeckel - ajaeckel@umich.edu

 Austin Jeffries - ajeffr@umich.edu

 Arnav Sharma - arnavsha@umich.edu

-Sauraub Sinha - sinhasau@umich.edu
+Saurabh Sinha - sinhasau@umich.edu